-- a) "including", unless it is otherwise clear from the context, means "including, but not limited to", and the use of the word "includes" means "includes, but is not limited to"; - b) "will" denotes an obligation that, unless this Governance Treaty provides otherwise or it is otherwise clear from the context, must be carried out as soon as practicable after the Effective Date or the event that gives rise to the obligation; and - c) "or" means one, some, or all of the possibilities in that provision, unless it is otherwise clear from the context. - 1.05 Headings and subheadings are for convenience only, do not form a part of this Governance Treaty, and in no way define, limit, alter, or enlarge the scope or meaning of any provision of this Governance Treaty. - 1.06 There will be no presumption that doubtful expressions, terms, or provisions in this Governance Treaty are to be resolved in favour of any particular Party. - 1.07 If this Governance Treaty requires the Parties to agree to a specific matter, that agreement will be made in writing. - 1.08 Unless this Governance Treaty provides otherwise, the Parties may agree, in writing, to abridge or extend the time periods set out in this Governance Treaty. - 1.09 There is an English and French version of this Governance Treaty.
-There may be a Dakota version of this Governance Treaty.
-The English and French versions are authoritative.
+- a) "including", unless it is otherwise clear from the context, means "including, but not limited to", and the use of the word "includes" means "includes, but is not limited to"; - b) "will" denotes an obligation that, unless this Governance Treaty provides otherwise or it is otherwise clear from the context, must be carried out as soon as practicable after the Effective Date or the event that gives rise to the obligation; and - c) "or" means one, some, or all of the possibilities in that provision, unless it is otherwise clear from the context. - 1.08 Headings and subheadings are for convenience only, do not form a part of this Governance Treaty, and in no way define, limit, alter, or enlarge the scope or meaning of any provision of this Governance Treaty. - 1.09 There will be no presumption that doubtful expressions, terms, or provisions in this Governance Treaty are to be resolved in favour of any particular Party. - 1.10 If this Governance Treaty requires the Parties to agree to a specific matter, that agreement will be made in writing. - 1.11 Unless this Governance Treaty provides otherwise, the Parties may agree, in writing, to abridge or extend the time periods set out in this Governance Treaty. - 1.12 There is an English and French version of this Governance Treaty and both are equally authoritative.